gama1221/gebeya-chat-app/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Gebeya License](https://gebeya.com/).

 Please note that you may need to modify the content to reflect the specifics of your project, such as updating the repository URL, file structure, dependencies, and license information.
 ```
-**Any features need to improve and/or add? please send me a pull request, I will review it and will be a part of this repo.**
 # Author
 . [getinet-mekonnen/LinkedIn](https://www.linkedin.com/in/getinet-mekonnen/)